-Some displays of aggression and dominant behavior directed against dogs with whom your retriever shares a home is typical.
+Some displays of aggression and dominant behavior directed against dogs with whom your retriever shares a home are typical.
 You should monitor the animal closely to ensure this behavior does not cross over into outright aggression.
 If threatening behavior persists, you may need to remove the dog from your home.

 Towards Other Pets (Like Cats)

-Do not expose smaller animals, especially cats, to a dog whose aggressive tendencies are suspect or unknown.
+Do not expose smaller animals, especially cats, to a dog who’s aggressive tendencies are suspect or unknown.
 Use a cage to let the animals become acquainted with each other safely and monitor their reactions.
 The initial fear is normal.
 Let them spend time close to each other with a barrier in between.
 Show the dog that you care for the cat by giving the cat affection in the presence of your retriever.
-It should take no longer than a week for the dog to accept the cat as part of the family.
-If the dog cannot learn to get along with the cat, one of the two animals should be removed from the home.
+It should take longer than a week for the dog to accept the cat as part of the family.
+If the dog cannot get along with the cat, one of the two animals should be removed from the home.